Industry Interview with:

-You just won a million dollars.
+You just won 10 million dollars.
 What are you going to do with it?

 Entertainment Time: What is/are your current favorite TV obsession(s)?
 What’s a great movie (new or old) you’ve watched recently?
 What is your current favorite album?

-Back when dining out was more common, what was your favorite restaurant in town to take out-of-town guests to?
+Do you (or did you when dining out was safer) have a favorite restaurant in town to take out-of-town guests to?

 You’re stranded on a desert island (or in your own home!)
 What five well known people (dead or alive) would you like to have there with you?

 Liam & Noel Gallagher – for the entertainment and to give my best sab at getting the band back together.
 Koko the gorilla – just to bring back to life.
 Shaq- counting on him to save us.
 Mr Rogers – emotional support and to get Oasis back together.